You are here

 Restricted Party Screening (RPS) is a service provided by the U-M Export Controls program that verifies whether an organization (e.g., company or university), individual, or country has had its export privileges restricted or revoked per the U.S. Departments of State, Commerce, or Treasury and is listed on any of the federal restricted party lists.
 RPS is required by the federal government and is a critical component of U-M's efforts to prevent violations of U.S. Export Control laws.
 U-M uses a software program that checks all of the federal lists simultaneously.

 Any interaction with foreign persons or entities should undergo Restricted Party Screening (RPS).
 For example:

 - Sponsored Research - When accepting funding from an international entity or when working on an export-controlled research project (screening conducted by ORSP or U-M Export Controls, initiated with the PAF)

 - Visitors to U-M - Visiting scholars and corporate relations visitors prior to coming to U-M (screening conducted by your department or by U-M Export Controls, upon request)

 - International Travel - When meeting potential foreign collaborators or speaking at a foreign university or institute (screening requested by you, conducted by U-M Export Controls)

-- International Shipping - Sending equipment overseas for fieldwork or sending samples or data to international recipients (screening requested by you, conducted by U-M Export Controls, or by OTT when initiated by an outgoing Materials Transfer Agreement)
+- International Shipping - Sending equipment overseas for fieldwork or sending samples or data to international recipients (screening requested by you, conducted by U-M Export Controls, or by U-M Innovation Partnerships when initiated by an outgoing Materials Transfer Agreement)

 The software U-M uses for the Restricted Party Screening process simultaneously searches the following restricted party lists, which are also combined in the U.S. government Consolidated Screening List.
 The links below go to the federal web pages that further explain the purpose for each list and contain links to download the list.